cocos-creator/docs-3d-deprecated/en/editor/project/index.md

 #### How to configure

-Take a new 'water' group as an example:
+Take a new `water` group as an example:

 ![Physics-collision-demo](./index/physics-collision-demo.png)

 This table lists all the groups, and you can check it to determine which two groups will do the collision detection.

-**As shown in the figure above, whether`DEFAULT`and`water`will perform collision detection will be determined by whether the corresponding check box is checked**.
+**As shown in the figure above, whether `DEFAULT` and `water` will perform collision detection will be determined by whether the corresponding check box is checked**.

 According to the above rules, the collision pairs generated in this table are: